Last Updated on March 10, 2025 by Maged kamel

 Moment of inertia Iy for the Trapezium in terms of b &a and h.

 Finally, the Iy’ for the trapezium can be obtained.
-This is the final value for Iy for the trapezium, where the y’-axis is passing by the CG.
+This is the final value for Iy for the trapezium, where the y’-axis passes by the CG.
+The inertia for a trapezium about the vertical axis y’ that passes by the Cg will be equal to h/48*(a+b)*(a^2+b^2), where a is the upper part length and b is the lower part length for the trapezium.

 Moment of inertia Iy for the Trapezium at an external axis.

-The inertia Iy for the trapezium about the Y-axis that passes by the left point can be obtained by adding the value of Iy’ to the product of the area of the trapezium by the square value of the Cg distance to the y-axis.
+The inertia Iy for the trapezium about the Y-axis that passes by the left point can be obtained by adding the value of Iy’ to the product of the trapezium area by the square value of the Cg distance to the y-axis.
 The final value of Iy is shown in the next slide image.

 The radius of gyration value for inertia Iy for the trapezium.